 - Start dragging the View window.
 Drag it over the memoQ window.

 - Over the memoQ window, icons appear.
 These show where the View pane can be docked.

 - Still dragging the View pane, move the pointer to one of these icons, and release the mouse button.

-- To put the View pane back to its normal place, drag it to the middle, to this icon:
+- To put the View pane back to its normal place, drag it to the middle, and mouse over this icon:

 To return to the normal layout (even after dragging the View pane or the Translation results pane somewhere else): On the View ribbon, click the bottom of the Layout icon.
 From the menu, choose Default.